jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 ```

 _Notice:_ We recommend using an Oracle JVM.
 BBoxDB uses memory mapped files, features such as cleaning allocated memory is not available in all JVMs.
 Also, we recommend using a 64-bit operating system.
 Due to the memory mapped files, BBoxDB needs a huge virtual address space.
 32-bit systems can address up to 4 GB memory, which makes it hard to handle big datasets.

+The software is tested on Debian and Ubuntu Linux.

 ### Clock synchronization
 BBoxDB uses timestamps to order operations.
 So, it is useful to have a reliable time source on all systems.
 We strongly recommend to synchronize the local clock with an NTP server.
 You can accomplish this by executing: